White Lodge Summer Intensive

-The Royal Ballet School Summer Intensive at White Lodge offers one or two weeks of full-time training in classical ballet over the summer holiday.
+The Royal Ballet School Summer Intensive at White Lodge offers full-time training in classical ballet over the summer holiday.

 The White Lodge residential and non-residential courses are based at The Royal Ballet School in Richmond, London.

 Dance classes are held in purpose built, spacious dance studios and accommodation is in onsite dormitories.
-There are beautiful gardens which students may use during supervised rest time, along with the use of the tennis court.
-Participants also have access to our healthcare facilities and staff including physiotherapists and counsellors.
+There are beautiful gardens and sports facilities which students may use during supervised rest time.
+Participants also have access to our healthcare facilities.

 Students cover a variety of dance styles during their training.
 Classes will include: